bhosalesujeet128/E-LEARNING-PLATFORM-/README.md

           B)Progress Tracking Section:
                 The progress tracking section is defined by the <section> tag with the ID progress.
                 It features a list of progress bars for the courses offered.
 Each course is displayed with its title and a horizontal progress bar, visually representing the                 user's completion percentage.
-  d.
-Footer
-      The <footer> section provides a copyright statement.
-It is styled with the same background color as the header, ensuring design consistency, and features centered text       for simplicity.

-2. CSS Styling
-The inline <style> tag defines the CSS rules used to style the platform.
-The design emphasizes responsiveness, simplicity, and user-friendliness.

-3. Features and Benefits
-   A)Responsiveness:
-         The site remains functional and visually appealing across different devices, including desktops, tablets, and smartphones.
-   B)Progress Tracking:
-         Visual indicators for course completion percentages provide users with immediate feedback on their learning progress.

 #OUTPUT OF THE TASK
 <img width="959" alt="OUTPUT" src="https://github.com/user-attachments/assets/05482fc9-a220-4eed-8228-9d4bd29deec1" />